colinj/canvas-editor-app/README.md

 Once the image is loaded, the brightness and contrast controls will be activated and will allow the user to manipulate the image as they move the controls.

-A live demonstration of this application can be found on [this link](https://affectionate-swanson-381a34.netlify.app/)
+A live demonstration of this application can be found on
+<a href="https://affectionate-swanson-381a34.netlify.app/" target="_blank">this link</a>

 ## Assumptions and Design Decisions